Global STEM Challenges Program

 Chris Kniesly

-Chris A Kniesly is an Indianapolis, IN native who graduated with a degree Social Sciences Education from Purdue University.
-Mr. Kniesly earned a Masters of Science in Agricultural Education from the University of Illinois and is currently working on a Doctorate in Diversity and Equity from the University of Illinois.
-Mr. Kniesly is the 2019 recipient of the USDA's Excellence in Teaching About Agriculture Award and has collaborated with TED-Ed on several agriculture lessons.
+Chris A Kniesly is an Indianapolis, IN native who graduated with a degree Social Sciences Education from Purdue University a Masters of Science in Agricultural Education from the University of Illinois and is currently working on a Doctorate in Diversity and Equity from the University of Illinois.
+Mr. Kniesly is the 2019 recipient of the USDA's Excellence in Teaching About Agriculture Award, a 2022 recipient of the Presidential Award for Innovation in Environmental Education and a collaborator with TED-Ed on several agriculture lessons.
 Mr. Kniesly is a life-long learner who loves working on innovations with gardening, poultry, and sustainability.
-Mr. Kniesly is also a multiple brass instrumentalist and avid outdoorsman.

 Cathryn Schoeppner